-What should I avoid after receiving Trumenba (meningococcal group B vaccine)?
+What should I avoid before or after receiving this vaccine?

 You should not receive a booster vaccine if you had a life-threatening allergic reaction after the first shot.

-Becoming infected with meningococcal disease is much more dangerous to your health than receiving this vaccine.
-However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.
+Becoming infected with meningococcal disease and developing meningitis is much more dangerous to your health than receiving this vaccine.
+Any vaccine may cause side effects but the risk of serious side effects is low.

 Common side effects may include:

-Other drugs may interact with meningococcal group B vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Trumenba, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.